Nidhi2499/courseHub/docs/blueprint.md

 *   **Autoplay Next Video:** When a video finishes, the next video in the playlist starts automatically after a 10-second countdown.
 *   **Mark Video as Completed:** Videos are marked as completed in the playlist sidebar after they finish playing.

-*   **Video Progress Bar/Seeking (Not Implemented):**
+*   **Intentional Absence of Progress Bar/Seeking:**
-    *   Currently, the custom video player **does not include a visual progress bar or scrubber**.
+    *   The custom video player **deliberately does not include a visual progress bar or scrubber.**
-    *   **Consequence:** Users cannot directly click or drag on a timeline to jump to specific points within the video.
+    *   **Consequence & Design Choice:** This design encourages users to engage with the content linearly and discourages arbitrary skipping.
 Video navigation is primarily through sequential playback, using the "Rewind 10s" button, or re-selecting a video from the playlist (which typically starts it from the beginning).
-    *   **Rationale/Current State:** The absence of a progress bar means users are encouraged to watch videos more linearly.
-The underlying HTML5 video element supports seeking (`videoRef.current.currentTime`), which is used by the rewind button, but a user-facing draggable progress bar is not part of the current custom controls.
-This could be a design choice or a feature planned for future implementation.
+    *   **Rationale:** The underlying HTML5 video element supports seeking (`videoRef.current.currentTime`), which is utilized by the rewind button.
+However, a user-facing draggable progress bar is intentionally omitted to promote a more focused and complete viewing experience for each lecture.

 ### Personalized Recommendations (AI-Powered)
 *   A dedicated page where users can input their interests and learning history.